 - Self-Employment Assistance offers dislocated workers the opportunity for early re-employment.

-- The U.S. Department of Labor collaborates with our state partners to identify several robust strategies that focus on the prevention of overpayments and will yield the highest impact in reducing UI improper payment rates.
+- The U.S. Department of Labor collaborates with our state partners to identify several robust strategies that focus on the prevention of overpayments and will yield the highest impact in reducing unemployment insurance improper payment rates.

 Through American Job Centers, all citizens can access services tailored to their individual needs.
 This includes employment and job training services, career planning and guidance and much more.